broadinstitute/cromwell/docs/developers/bitesize/workflowParsing/wdlParsingOverview.md

 You can think of WDL parsing in Cromwell in terms of the following major steps:

-1. Lexing: Converting the raw WDL string into a 1D stream of "tokens".
+1. Lexing: Converting the raw WDL string into a one dimensional stream of "tokens".
 2. Parsing: Converting the stream of tokens into an abstract syntax tree (AST).
-3. Transliteration: Transforming the language-specific AST into a standard set of scala objects
+3. Transliteration: Transforming the language-specific AST into a standard set of Scala objects
 4. Import Resolution: Recursively processing any import statements into WOM bundles.
 5. Linking: Discovering, resolving and recording all references within the AST and imports.
 6. WOM Building: Creating a set of WOM objects